BNP Paribas SA (BNPQY) Gains As Market Dips: What You Should Know

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.29 per share and revenue of $51.82 billion.
 These totals would mark changes of +28.71% and -2.64%, respectively, from last year.

 Investors might also notice recent changes to analyst estimates for BNP Paribas SA.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-BNP Paribas SA is currently sporting a Zacks Rank of #2 (Buy).
+BNP Paribas SA is currently a Zacks Rank #2 (Buy).

-Valuation is also important, so investors should note that BNP Paribas SA has a Forward P/E ratio of 5.83 right now.
-For comparison, its industry has an average Forward P/E of 7.54, which means BNP Paribas SA is trading at a discount to the group.
+In terms of valuation, BNP Paribas SA is currently trading at a Forward P/E ratio of 5.64.
+For comparison, its industry has an average Forward P/E of 7.32, which means BNP Paribas SA is trading at a discount to the group.

-Investors should also note that BNPQY has a PEG ratio of 0.33 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Banks - Foreign industry currently had an average PEG ratio of 0.99 as of yesterday's close.
+It is also worth noting that BNPQY currently has a PEG ratio of 0.32.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Banks - Foreign industry currently had an average PEG ratio of 1.01 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report